KHUSWC/KHUSWC.github.io/README.md

 $ yarn build
 ```

-This command generatesfds static content into the `build` directory and can be served using any static contents hosting service.
+This command generate static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment